-People who are otherwise successful as businessmen and as investors in private businesses or real estate change their behavior completely when they enter the stock market.
+People who are otherwise successful as executives and investors in private businesses or real estate change their behavior completely when they enter the stock market.
 I have a friend whose father has made hundreds of millions of dollars by building several companies from scratch in Mexico.
 An absolutely brilliant businessman — and the worst stock investor ever.
 He’d fret about every move in his stock portfolio.

 As we talked to the physicist we used this analogy: What we (or any rational investor) do is not much different from buying an apartment building.
 First you look at the quality — how well the building is built, the location and demographic trends in the area, and so on.
 Then you start valuing this building.
 You formulate your best-case and worst-case scenarios for rents, occupancy, property taxes, and other important variables — price to square-foot, price-per-bedroom, price to worst-case rent.
 In the stock market these shortcuts are price to earnings, price to cash-flows, price to book-value.

 If the price of the apartment building is at or below your worst-case scenario, you buy the building.
 If not, you move on.
 This is a rational, businesslike way of valuing an apartment building or any asset, including a publicly traded one.